-Local doctors, dentists and supermarkets are located in Melbourne CBD and inner-city suburbs.
-Melbourne has a number of local churches and community groups.
+Local doctors, dentists and supermarkets are in Melbourne CBD and inner-city suburbs.
+Melbourne has several local churches and community groups.

 Victoria is home to some of the most attractive areas in Australia, including the Yarra Valley wine district, Puffing Billy, Great Ocean Road and Surf Coast, Mornington Peninsula, penguins at Phillip Island, etc., all within a few hours' drive of Melbourne.
 Several tourism agencies in and around the city arrange tours to these destinations.